ibm-cloud-docs/Registry/registry_security_enforce.md

 ### IBM-system policy
 {: #ibm-system}

 By default, a namespace-wide policy is installed for the `ibm-system` namespace.
 This policy allows all images from any container registry to be deployed into the `ibm-system` without enforcement, but you can change this part of the policy.
-The default policy also includes certain repositories that you must leave in place so that your cluster is configured correctly and can install or upgrade Image Security Enforcement.
+The default policy also includes certain repositories that you must leave in place so that your cluster is configured correctly and can install or upgrade Container Image Security Enforcement.
 {:shortdesc}

-**Default `ibm-system` policy `.yaml` file**:
+**Default `ibm-system` policy `.yaml` file**

 ```yaml
 apiVersion: securityenforcement.admission.cloud.ibm.com/v1beta1